perrystreetsoftware/cwac-loaderex/README.markdown

 Version
 -------
-This is version v0.5.0 of this module, meaning that it is slowly becoming more respectable.
+This is version v0.6.0 of this module, meaning that it is an upstanding member of the community, for at least some community.

 Demo
 ----